cerebral/firebase-functions-mock/README.md

 ```

 ## Limitations
 This project is in its initial state to build the [jsblog.io](https://www.jsblog.io) project.
 It has a lot of potential for improvements.

-- Do not hardcode to express app port 3000
+Although contributions are already made, here are some things to look into:

 - Test more scenarios with **onWrite** usage
-- Other functions APIs?

 ## Get going
 To get going with Firebase Functions I highly recommend using [this boilerplate](https://github.com/cerebral/firebase-functions-boilerplate) which has the whole workflow set up for you.